 During the COVID-19 Shelter-in-Place Order:

-The Public Works Department continues business operations in accordance with the Order of the County Health Officer to Shelter in Place through May 31, 2020.
+The Public Works Department continues business operations in accordance with the Order of the County Health Officer to Shelter in Place.
 While City of Dublin offices are closed to the public, City staff and contractors continue providing park maintenance, street maintenance, public works construction, permitting and inspection.
 For service requests, or to report an issue, please use the City’ssystem, which staff continues to monitor.